 Investing in your employees is one way to enhance commitment and retention.
 This doesn’t have to be purely financial.
 Think creatively and inline with the culture you want to promote.

 Never underestimate the effectiveness of continuous learning.
 A commitment to training is viewed by an employee as the company investing in their worth and subsequently becomes a strong incentive to stay.
+This is especially true if training leads to progression, as in the care, tech or construction sectors.

 Hybrid working is frequently topping the wants list of new employees.
 The pandemic has clearly demonstrated the success and value in companies embracing flexible and remote mechanisms of working.
 Providing satisfaction for employees in the form of a better work life balance only helps in retaining talented staff and increasing the competitiveness and attractiveness of your organisation to the scarce talent pool.